JavaScript: Arrays — Array Methods

 arr.every(callbackFn)

-The main difference is that the given callback function is run for every element in the given array and if, for any one, it returns false, every() returns false as well.
-It's only when the function returns true for every element in the array that every() returns true.
+The main difference is that the given callback function is run for every element in the given array and if, for any one, it returns a falsey value, every() returns false as well.
+It's only when the function returns a truthy value for every element in the array that every() returns true.

 Let's say we want to confirm whether a student passed in all exams.
 The passing marks are above 50.
 If the student's marks were modeled by an array marks, we could use every() to solve this task.